kodecocodes/ios-interview/CS Fundamentals/README.md

-# Example CS Fundamentals Questions & Answer
+# Example CS Fundamentals Question & Answer

 Here's an example question and answer for a CS fundamentals interview question.